manuelhintermayr/mac_vdesktop_web/README.md

 ## 🧪 Project Status

 This project has been lightly updated to remain runnable for demonstration purposes.
 It should be viewed as a project of its time (2014/2015) and is not actively maintained or developed further.
+Nevertheless, it got refactored 2025 a little bit.

 ---